 - Encrypt Assertion—Enable this option if SimpleSAMLphp will be configured to encrypt SAML assertion responses.

-- Enable signed request—Enable this option to have Portal for ArcGIS sign the SAML authentication request sent to SimpleSAMLphp.
+- Enable signed request—Enable this option to have ArcGIS Enterprise sign the SAML authentication request sent to SimpleSAMLphp.

 - Entity ID—Update this value to use a new entity ID to uniquely identify your portal to SimpleSAMLphp.